DewGew/Hemma/README.md

 | [button-card](https://github.com/custom-cards/button-card) | every Hemma tile is one | **required** |
 | [apexcharts-card](https://github.com/RomRider/apexcharts-card) | network, energy and climate charts | optional |

-You will be unable to build a dashboard without button-card and uix (apexcharts-card only affects the popup charts).

 ---

 ## Installation